AshKyd/briscycle/site/day-trips/macleay-island/index.md

 Ferries to the island generally run every half hour from Redland Bay Marina (200m south of the vehicle ferry, see it here on [Google Maps](https://www.google.com/maps/place/Redland+Bay+Marina/@-27.6173227,153.3107938,17z)).
 A return passenger ticket costs just shy of $15.00.

 If you're coming from Brisbane, you can ride from Cleveland Train Station.
-The most direct route is a 13.5 km trek along Cleaveland Redland Bay Road, but it's mostly without cycle lanes, and in some places without footpaths.
+The most direct route is a 13.5 km trek along Cleveland Redland Bay Road, but it's mostly without cycle lanes, and in some places without footpaths.

 {% ad %}